 The board of directors and its risk management committee are responsible for approving strategic plans and basic policies for the Company's reputation risk management as well as the responsibilities, authority limits and reporting lines of the senior management relating to reputation risk management; overseeing the implementation of various regulations by the management for reputation risk management; and periodically reviewing reputation risk management reports.
 The senior management and the Head Office's risk management committee are responsible for implementing the reputation risk management strategic plans and policies approved by the board of directors, assessing the Company's reputation risk management situation on a regular basis as well as monitoring and evaluating whether the reputation risk management of various departments is effective or not.
-The Head Office's risk management, improving the reputation risk management system, incorporating the status of reputation risk management into the overall risk management reporting system and regularly reporting to the senior management, the Head Office's risk management committee and the board's risk management committee.
+The Head Office's risk management department is responsible for leading the drafting of the basic policy for reputation risk management, improving the reputation risk management system, incorporating the status of reputation risk management into the overall risk management reporting system and regularly reporting to the senior management, the Head Office's risk management committee and the board's risk management committee.